 How much will it cost?
 The total project cost is a little over £100,000.
 That includes ongoing running costs in terms of the provision for the five-year maintenance that is in the artist's contract.
 There may be additional minor costs for ongoing schools and community engagement events, but we plan that these will potentially be covered by income from post-mural merchandising.
 That is likely to be part of a collaboration between ourselves and Colinton Village Enterprise, who plan to develop the shed in Spylaw Park as a heritage centre.
 That would serve as a retail outlet for tunnel mural prints and branded souvenirs.
 That strand of our marketing is not yet fully developed - we're mainly concentrating on creating the mural just now.

-Do you need all the money before you start?
+Did you have all the money before you started?
 No, but we'll need it to complete the job!
 Some capital projects, such as the statue and railings projects that have been done by Colinton Community Conservation Trust, require that almost all of the funding is in place before the project begins.
-We are able to take a more flexible approach and we are using a more synamic approach and taking the project forward as a series of "panels" or mural components, as funding permits.
+We are able to take a more flexible approach and we are using a more dynamic approach and taking the project forward as a series of "panels" or mural components, as funding permits.
 That is also helpful for the artists, who need to have time available to address other clients' needs rather than having their time totally committed to our project.
 We can now receive donations through Virgin Money Giving (more cost-effective than JustGiving, as well as being UK based), where we will also be creating an income vs. target "thermometer".
 We will also show a funding vs. target app on our website in the near future, and will have physical funding indicator inside the tunnel so that visiotrs can be encouraged to donate.

 And when will it be done?
-That depends on funding as well as artist resources, tunnel temperatures and weather - it is likely to take until early/mid 2020.
+That depends on funding as well as artist resources, tunnel temperatures and weather - it is likely to take until mid 2020.
 Our main concern is to have a high quality outcome, and quality is more important than speed.
 There will be some quiet spells while the weather is cold, but we'll be working in the background and in the studio.
 There will also be times when work done at schools and youth groups is being varnished before being mounted onto the walls and ceiling.